nagcloudlab/playwright/Notes/syntax-reference.md

     => to represent behavior
     => to represent data + behavior

-important note: java is object oriented language
+important note: java is object-oriented language

 what is object ?